Homerland: Plot

 Homer, Lenny, and Carl attend a nuclear power convention in Boise, Idaho.
 They use the occasion to drink heavily and collect free merchandise.
 Although they are ejected from the convention for their behavior, they attend the convention party.
 When Homer is due to arrive home, the Simpson family waits to greet Homer at the airport, but he fails to appear.

 Homer returns later with changes in his behavior: he no longer strangles Bart when provoked, he refuses to eat pork chops or drink beer, and he appears to prostrate himself on a mat while facing the Middle East.
 He has flashbacks of entering a van and being clamped to a chair with headphones on.
 Overhearing Chief Wiggum and Apu talk about a rumored terrorist in Springfield, Lisa suspects Homer was kidnapped and indoctrinated to carry out an attack.
 When she sees him looking at blueprints of the power plant, she notifies the FBI.

-Agent Annie Crawford, who suffers from bipolar disorder, investigates.
+Agent Annie Crawford, who has bipolar disorder, investigates.
 She infiltrates Bart and Milhouse's sleepover, and slips into bed with Homer and Marge to interrogate him.
 Later, Homer brings a tarp-covered device to the plant and sets it up in the basement.
 Lisa tries to prevent Homer from destroying it, but he says he is ensuring the plant will no longer damage the environment.
 His device is a tank filled with sour milk and spoiled chicken, which he plans to pump into the air conditioning system so the stench drives everyone away.

 The truth is revealed: Homer overslept and missed his flight.
 He was given a ride home in a van used by ecological activists.
 Along the way, they persuaded him to become a vegetarian, convinced him of the plant's destructive effects, and put him through an alcohol detoxification treatment by listening to music while being clamped to a chair in a sauna.
 Homer's mat is a rug marked with affirmations in small print, forcing him to kneel to read them.

 Annie and her team enter and restrain Homer, but Lisa activates the device because they have a common desire to see the plant shut down.
 The mission fails because the air conditioning system never worked properly.
 Lisa hopes Homer might retain his new behavior, but he reverts to his old ways upon drinking a beer.
 Leaving, Annie takes a dose of medication for her bipolar disorder, turning the dreary city block into a vivid rainbow daze.